atomisthq/docs/docs/reference/rug-cli/index.md

 ### `shell`

-Start a shell for the specified Rug archive
+Start a shell for a specified Rug archive

 *Usage:*